huckkim/NeuralNet/README.md

 # NeuralNet
-Basic neural network made from scratch in python
+Basic neural network made from scratch in python that plays a simple card game.
 ## Goal
 The goal of this project was to try making a neural net from scratch to predict the optimal moves for a very simple card game.
 It would go through multiple learning cycles to create a list of parameters on when to "pass" the ace.
 It would give percentage for each corresponding card on when to pass.
 ## Rules of the Game